-6.9.
-Carrying on Due Diligence by the Intermediaries
+12.0 Carrying on Due Diligence by the Intermediaries

-- 6.9.1.
-Insurance institutions may rely on insurance intermediaries to perform customer due diligence procedures.
+- 12.1 Insurance institutions may rely on insurance intermediaries to perform customer due diligence procedures.
 However, the ultimate responsibility for knowing the customer or beneficiary always remains with the insurer.
-Insurance institutions will therefore satisfy themselves as to the adequacy of customer due diligence procedures conducted by the insurance intermediaries. - 6.9.2.
-Where the insurance institutions rely on the intermediary for due diligence, they will immediately obtain the necessary information concerning the relevant identification data and other documentation pertaining to the identity of the customer or beneficiary from the insurance intermediary.
-The insurance intermediary will submit such information to the insurer upon request and without delay.
+Insurance institutions will therefore satisfy themselves as to the adequacy of customer due diligence procedures conducted by the insurance intermediaries. - 12.2 Where the insurance institutions rely on the intermediary for due diligence, they will immediately obtain the necessary information concerning the relevant identification data and other documentation pertaining to the identity of the customer or beneficiary from the insurance intermediary. - 12.3 The insurance intermediary shall obtain satisfactory evidence of the identity and legal existence of the persons applying to do business with it.
+The evidence shall be verified by reliable documents or other verifiable and independent means. - 12.4 The insurance intermediary shall ensure that all requirements imposed by law relating to records and documentation are met.
+All customer records shall remain up to date, relevant and easily accessible. - 12.5 The insurance intermediary will submit such information to the insurer upon request and without delay. - 12.6 The insurance intermediary shall monitor on a continuous basis its business relationship with its customers. - 12.7 The insurance intermediary shall not engage in a business relationship with a client who fails to provide evidence of their existence.
+The insurance intermediary shall not keep anonymous accounts or accounts in fictitious names of their clients.

-6.9.3.
-Insurance institutions will undertake and complete their own verification of the customer and beneficial owner if they have any doubts about the ability of the insurance intermediary to undertake appropriate due diligence.
+- 12.8 Insurance intermediaries shall adopt a risk based approach where they employ enhanced customer due diligence for high risk category of customers. - 12.9 Insurance institutions will undertake and complete their own verification of the customer and beneficial owner if they have any doubts about the ability of the insurance intermediary to undertake appropriate due diligence.